lmucs/chuzr/analyzer/README.md

 ## Running Analyzer

-In order to run the app, in the analyzer directory
+In order to run the app, in the analyzer directory:

 `````bash
 bash run_analyzer.sh [port number]